-Patents For Software Developer Entrepreneurs: Things to Know Before and After Filing
+Patents For Software Developers - Before and After Filing

 If you realize patents for entrepreneurs are an important part of helping the U.S. and world economy, then you also know software development is a strong factor in this.
 The tech industry continues to become the most competitive industry out there, and software is certainly on the list.

 Software is basically ubiquitous, and the potential your idea is already on the drawing board somewhere in the world is more than good.
 It's all the more reason to take advantage of the newer "First to File" process in patenting so you don't have another software developer file a similar idea.

 Perhaps you're still new to software patents, though, because you're used to dealing mostly with copyrights.
 One thing about protecting software is that copyrights and patents apply to cover every angle.

 To prevent complete duplication of a software program you created, copyrights give some protection.
 However, copyrights only do so much.
 They won't prevent someone from creating software with the same general idea.